Djirlic/cc-transactions-transformer/dbt/models/docs/fields.md

 {% enddocs %}

 {% docs merchant_state %}
 Name of the U.S. state derived from the merchant's geographic coordinates.
+'Unknown' if there was no matching state.
+{% enddocs %}

+{% docs merchant_state_abbr %}
+Two-letter abbreviation of the U.S. state in which the merchant is located.
+'UNK' if there was no matching state.
+{% enddocs %}

+{% docs is_merchant_location_valid %}
+Boolean flag indicating whether the merchant's location matched a known US state.
 {% enddocs %}